Nation state: Future

 It has been speculated by both proponents of globalization and various science fiction writers that the concept of a nation state may disappear with the ever-increasing interconnectedness of the world.
 Such ideas are sometimes expressed around concepts of a world government.
-Another possibility is a societal collapse and move into communal anarchy or zero world government, in which nation states no longer exist.
+Another possibility is a move into communal anarchy or zero world government, in which nation states no longer exist.

 Clash of civilizations

 The theory of the clash of civilizations lies in direct contrast to cosmopolitan theories about an ever more connected world that no longer requires nation states.
 According to political scientist Samuel P. Huntington, people's cultural and religious identities will be the primary source of conflict in the post–Cold War world.

 The theory was originally formulated in a 1992 lecture at the American Enterprise Institute, which was then developed in a 1993 Foreign Affairs article titled "The Clash of Civilizations?", in response to Francis Fukuyama's 1992 book, The End of History and the Last Man.
 Huntington later expanded his thesis in a 1996 book The Clash of Civilizations and the Remaking of World Order.

 Huntington began his thinking by surveying the diverse theories about the nature of global politics in the post–Cold War period.
 Some theorists and writers argued that human rights, liberal democracy and capitalist free market economics had become the only remaining ideological alternative for nations in the post–Cold War world.
 Specifically, Francis Fukuyama, in The End of History and the Last Man, argued that the world had reached a Hegelian "end of history".

 Huntington believed that while the age of ideology had ended, the world had reverted only to a normal state of affairs characterized by cultural conflict.
 In his thesis, he argued that the primary axis of conflict in the future will be along cultural and religious lines.

 As an extension, he posits that the concept of different civilizations, as the highest rank of cultural identity, will become increasingly useful in analyzing the potential for conflict.

 In the 1993 Foreign Affairs article, Huntington writes:

-It is my hypothesis that the fundamental source of conflict in this new world will not be primarily ideological or primarily economic.
-The great divisions among humankind and the dominating source of conflict will be cultural.
-Nation states will remain the most powerful actors in world affairs, but the principal conflicts of global politics will occur between nations and groups of different civilizations.
-The clash of civilizations will dominate global politics.
-The fault lines between civilizations will be the battle lines of the future.

 Sandra Joireman suggests that Huntington may be characterised as a neo-primordialist, as, while he sees people as having strong ties to their ethnicity, he does not believe that these ties have always existed.